johnoltmans/JOLT-LoadSense/README.md

 ![2025-06-11 14_39_58-Greenshot](https://github.com/user-attachments/assets/2de4c887-24e6-4b79-82d8-ac155996852d)

-#
-# How to install the plugin.
-You can read https://github.com/Smoshed/WordPress-Plugins/wiki/How-to-install-the-plugins for more info.

----
 ## 🛡 Security, Privacy & Usage Policy

 To read more about my Security, privacy and Usage Policy,<br>
 Please follow this link: https://github.com/johnoltmans/WordPress/blob/main/SECURITY.md